I am a professional yoga teacher and I love to share my knowledge.

 In other variations of Prasarita Padottanasana, your hands are on your hips, in between your feet, or interlaced behind your back.
 Any of these versions will assist in preparing for Hanumanasana - the key focus is lengthening your hamstrings.

-Beginning in Downward facing dog, step your right foot to between your hands.
+Beginning in Downward facing dog, step your right foot between your hands.
 Make sure your knee is stacked directly above your heel.
-Reach your left heel towards the wall behind you, press both feet down against the floor, draw your navel towards your sine and inhale to extend your arms up to alongside your ears.
+Reach your left heel towards the wall behind you, press both feet down against the floor, draw your navel towards your spine and inhale to extend your arms up to alongside your ears.
 Keep both legs dynamic, lift both your pelvic floor and lower belly to support your lower back, and extend high into your fingertips while relaxing your shoulders.
 Feel the stretch down the front of your left hip.

 Hold for five to eight breaths, then lower your hands to the floor and step back to Downward dog.

 After practising Hanumanasana, broaden and release the lower back and the back of hips, with Eka Pada Raja Kapotasana (One-legged king pigeon pose); Balasana (Child's pose); or Agnistambhasana (Fire log pose).